 What if I’m not currently living with my partner?

-If you are not currently living with your partner or spouse, you can still apply for a UK Spouse Visa.
 The key here is providing a reasonable explanation showing why you have not been able to live together temporarily, for example:

 - A letter from an employer showing that one partner has been living in another place temporarily due to their work